garfoidial-mass/relative-esolang/readme.txt

 7 - get_length pushes length of the top cell of the stack to the stack 8 - set_length(length) takes the second to top cell of the stack as length, and resizes the top cell of the stack to be that length, either filling the empty space with zero, or truncating the cell to the desired length
+26 - swap() swaps top 2 elements on stack

-math (only valid if the affected cells are single numbers) 9 - add(n1,n2) adds top 2 cells of the stack (re-aligned to be relative to 0).
+math (only valid if the affected cells are single numbers) 9 - add(n1,n2) adds top 2 cells of the stack
-10 - subtract(n1,n2) subtracts the second cell of the stack from the top cells on the stack (both re-aligned to be relative to 0).
-11 - multiply(n1,n2) multiplies the top 2 cells of the stack
-12 - divide(n1,n2) divides second cell of the stack by the top cell
+10 - subtract(n1,n2) subtracts the second cell of the stack from the top cell on the stack 11 - multiply(n1,n2) multiplies the top 2 cells of the stack 12 - divide(n1,n2) divides second cell of the stack by the top cell